sman004/ThamCCo/README.md

 ## Installation
 #### Clone this repository, ensure the build.yaml file is configured correctly and update to the latest version if required.
 Ensure all Entity framework core libraries are installed and authentication and authorization libraries are downloaded.

-## API Endpoints:
+## API Endpoints
 #### Below is a summary of available endpoints.
 ### Products
 #### GET /api/products: Get all products.
 #### GET /api/products/{id}: Get a single product by ID.
 ### POST /api/products: Create a new product (This is an http call to a third party)

-Configuration:
+## Configuration
-You can configure the container by using an .env file or environment variables directly.
+#### You can configure the container by using an .env file or environment variables directly.
 Key variables like database connection string can be found in appsettings.json.
-Appsettings.json: Set for Production.
+#### Appsettings.json: Set for Production.
-Appsettings.Development.json: set for development environment
+#### Appsettings.Development.json: set for development environment
-PORT: Port number on which the application runs.
+#### PORT: Port number on which the application runs.

-Development:
+### Contribution
-To contribute to this project: Contributions are not allowed as this is a university assignment
+#### To contribute to this project: Contributions are not allowed as this is a university assignment